Anglers Booking Team

 Best Time to Catch: Late spring and summer

-Habitat: Bridges, canals and estuarine coves
+Habitat: Bridges, canals, and estuarine coves

-Preferred Bait: Mullet, crayfish
+Preferred Bait: Mullet, crabs

 Difficulty: Challenging

-Preferred Bait: Shrimp, mullet, and pinfish
+Preferred Bait: Shrimp, mullet

 Fishing Technique: Casting, trolling